29 DANGER

 No blame in this.

-This is a picture of a sincere relationship expressed in a simple form due to the difficult times.
-Help and support during a time of danger.
+This is a picture of a sincere relationship expressed in a simple way due to the difficult times.
+Help and support being provided during a time of danger.

 5) 9 in 5th throw